Kronos-Integration/service/README.md

 ### log

-Adds service name to the log event
+Adds service name to the log event.

 #### Parameters